-Asides from the two applications to Machine Learning that we detail below, we however do not target a specific application domain and we are interested in possible black-box applications stemming from various origins.
+Applications of black-box algorithms occur in various domains.
+Industry but also researchers in other academic domains have a great need to apply black-box algorithms on a daily basis.
+We do not target a specific application domain and are interested in possible black-box applications stemming from various origins.
 This is for us intrinsic to the nature of the methods we develop that are general purpose algorithms.
 Hence our strategy with respect to applications can be seen as opportunistic and our main selection criteria when approached by colleagues who want to develop a collaboration around an application is whether we judge the application interesting: that is the application brings new challenges and/or gives us the opportunity to work on topics we already intended to work on.

-The three concrete applications related to industrial collaborations we are currently dealing with are:
+The concrete applications related to industrial collaborations we are currently dealing with are:

-- With EDF R&D through the design and placement of bi-facial photovoltaic panel for the postdoc of Asma Atamna funded by the PGMO project. - With Thales for the thesis of Konstantinos Varelas (DGA-CIFRE thesis) related to the design of radars (shape optimization of the wave form).
-This thesis investigates the development of large-scale variants of CMA-ES. - With Storengy, a subsidiary of Engie specialized in gas storage for the thesis of Cheikh Touré.
-Different multi-objective applications are considered in this context but the primary motivation of Storengy is to get at their disposal a better multi-objective variant of CMA-ES which is the main objective of the developments within the thesis.
+- With Thales for the theses of Konstantinos Varelas and Paul Dufossé (DGA-CIFRE theses) related to the design of radars (shape optimization of the wave form).
+Those theses investigate the development of large-scale variants of CMA-ES and constrained-handling for CMA-ES. - With Storengy, a subsidiary of Engie specialized in gas storage for the thesis of Cheikh Touré.
+Different multiobjective applications are considered in this context but the primary motivation of Storengy is to get at their disposal a better multiobjective variant of CMA-ES which is the main objective of the developments within the thesis.